9 FAM 402.10

 9 FAM 402.10-4(D) (U) H-2A Nonimmigrants

 a.
-(U) The H-2A classification applies to aliens who are coming temporarily to the United States to perform agricultural work of a temporary or seasonal nature.
+(U) The H-2A classification applies to applicants who are coming temporarily to the United States to perform agricultural work of a temporary or seasonal nature.

 b.
-(U) The petitioner must file a temporary agricultural labor certification with Department of Labor (DOL) prior to filing a petition with USCIS to classify an alien as an H-2A nonimmigrant.
+(U) The petitioner must file a temporary agricultural labor certification with Department of Labor (DOL) prior to filing a petition with USCIS to classify a beneficiary as an H-2A nonimmigrant.

 (1) (U) The designated countries can be found on the USCIS H-2A website.